Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 2 Maret 2025 17.27.02 UTC
+- WIB: Minggu, 2 Maret 2025 18.19.36 UTC
-- WITA: Minggu, 2 Maret 2025 18.27.02 UTC
+- WITA: Minggu, 2 Maret 2025 19.19.36 UTC
-- WIT: Minggu, 2 Maret 2025 19.27.02 UTC
+- WIT: Minggu, 2 Maret 2025 20.19.36 UTC

 Kutipan Inspiratif:
-"Only a true best friend can protect you from your immortal enemies."
+"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."

-Kategori: friendship
+Kategori: nature